AdminForIinRange/learningnext14/README.md

 const getData = async (slug) => {
   const res = await fetch(`https://jsonplaceholder.typicode.com/posts/${slug}`); // using slug as a parameter
-  // THIS WHOEL API IS STURCTED AROUND USER, POST'S AND OTHER DATA YOU WOULD SEE IN SOCIAL MEDIA if (!res.ok) {
+  // THIS WHOLE API IS STRUCTURED AROUND USER, POST'S AND OTHER DATA YOU WOULD SEE IN SOCIAL MEDIA if (!res.ok) {
     throw new Error("Something went wrong");
   }